-Service\Options and Minimum Service Criteria
+Service Options and Minimum Service Criteria

 The final rule removes some of the flexibility allowed recipients under the existing interim final rule in selecting how to best meet their obligation to provide transportation for handicapped persons.
-Under the final rule, each funding recipient's public transportation program is responsible for making transportation services available to handicapped persons through one of the following service options:
+Under the final rule, each funding recipient's public transportation program is responsible for making transportation services available to handicapped and elderly persons through one of the following service options:

-- l.
-By providing some form of demand-responsive specialized transportation service which is accessible to wheelchairbound and semiambulatory persons. - 2.
-By providing fixed route bus service which is accessible to wheelchair-bound and semiambulatory persons over the regular routes operated by the recipient on either a regularly scheduled or on-call basis.
+- 1. By providing some form of demand-responsive specialized transportation service which is accessible to wheelchairbound and semiambulatory persons. - 2.
+By providing fixed route bus service which is accessible to wheelchairbound and semiambulatory persons over the regular routes operated by the recipient on either a regularly scheduled or on-call basis.
 This would be accomplished through equipping buses used in fixed route transit service with wheelchair lifts, ramps, or other accessibility features.
-The number of buses required to be equipped with such accessibility features would be the number which is sufficient to allow the recipient to provide a level of accessible bus service which meets the minimum service criteria for accessible bus service specified in the final rule.
+The number of buses required to be equipped with such accessibility features would be the number which is sufficient to allow the recipient to provide a level of accessible bus service which meets the minimum service criteria for accessible bus service specified in the final rule. - 3.
+By providing a mix of both accessible specialized door-to-door transportation and accessible bus services.

-&lt;sup>4See "Nondiscrimination on the Basis of Handicap in the Department of Transportation Financial Assistance Programs: Final and Proposed Rule," Federal Register, Volume 51, No. 100, May 23, 1986, pp. 18994-19038.
+4See "Nondiscrimination on the Basis of Handicap in the Department of Transportation Financial Assistance Programs: Final and Proposed Rule," Federal Register, Volume 51, No. 100, May 23, 1986, pp. 18994-19038.
 A copy of this regulation is reproduced in Appendix A.